StefanZander/lecture_notes/ewa/javascript/html/docs/objects.md

     **Please note:** A large part of JavaScript programming is managing objects – this is why understanding how objects work is key to understanding JavaScript as a whole.

+## Defining Objects

+Objects are created based on two basic ways:

+1. ia an Object Constructor using a constructor function
+2. in a object literal notation

+### Adding Properties to Objects

+JS distinguishes between

+1. properties inherited from the object prototype and
+2. own properties

+Adding a property creates a new _own property_ on that object.

 ## Disclaimer